Reviews of Neon Genesis Evangelion (1995) and related work

 Was it not so, O Morquan!
 King of Japan, whose lofty jet they say at times assumed the semblance of a snow-white cross against the sky?— Moby-Dick (1851)

-SF action, drama, horror.
 Anno’s magnum opus is original, jagged and mesmerizing, but Neon Genesis Evangelion didn’t spring from a vacuum.
 Like Space Runaway Ideon (1980), the giant mecha of Evangelion fuse Mobile Suit Gundam (1979) with its superheroic predecessors, as remade in “Giant Robo: The Animation” (1991).
 Ikari Shinji is a lot less gung-ho and less generic than Ideon’s Cosmo, a lot more like the directors of both shows.
 Like Nagisa of Fight!
 Iczer-1 (1985), he does not want the job.
-The characters are wonderful, brought to life in a perfect storm of Sadamoto’s designs, skilled animators and brilliant actors.
+As in Iczer-1 and The Incal (1980), Freudian psychology underpins the SF action, drama and horror.